 Different types of continuous distributions are

-- Normal distribution is also known as Gaussian distribution is a symmetrical bell shape curve with higher frequency (probability density) around the central value, and frequency sharply decreasing as values are away from central value on either side.
+- Normal distribution is also known as Gaussian distribution.
+It is a symmetrical bell shape curve with higher frequency (probability density) around the central value.
+The frequency sharply decreasing as values are away from the central value on either side.

-- In other words characteristics whose dimensions are expected on either side of the aimed at value with equal probability, follow normal distribution.
+- In other words characteristics whose dimensions are expect on either side of the aimed at value with equal probability, follow normal distribution.

 - Mean, Median and Mode are equal for normal distribution.